z-wenlin/gpdb/gpdb-doc/markdown/admin_guide/intro/about_statistics.md

 Automatic statistics collection has three modes:

--   `none` disables automatic statistics collection.
+-   `none` deactivates automatic statistics collection.
 -   `on_no_stats` triggers an analyze operation for a table with no existing statistics when any of the commands `CREATE TABLE AS SELECT`, `INSERT`, or `COPY` are executed on the table.
 -   `on_change` triggers an analyze operation when any of the commands `CREATE TABLE AS SELECT`, `UPDATE`, `DELETE`, `INSERT`, or `COPY` are executed on the table and the number of rows affected exceeds the threshold defined by the `gp_autostats_on_change_threshold` configuration parameter.